 The US constitution defines freedom as a basic right.
 It can be tempting to think of freedom as being able to do or say whatever we want, whenever we want, with whomever we want.
 However, true freedom comes from within.
 We free ourselves when we question limiting beliefs and attitudes that constrict our world view – when we let go of unskillful behavior that keeps us trapped in harmful cycles.
 The freedom to choose one’s own path cannot be prevented by anything outside of us.

 In light of this, freedom might be better conceptualized as unobstructed awareness and liberation from hinderances.
 In order to access this freedom within, we have to work toward understanding and transcending the things that most often hold us captive, such as ignorance, attachment and aversion.
-What are some of the internal conditions that keep us in bondage?
+What are these internal conditions that keep us in bondage?

 Ignorance is not knowing – a lack of awareness or wisdom.
 We may not have enough experience for true understanding or we may lack mindfulness, being too distracted or not attending to what is here in the present moment.
 We can also be confused, misperceiving or misunderstanding reality through the projection of our own fears and desires.
 How can we be free if we are unaware of the very possibility of freedom?